amousset/vulnerable_crate/README.md

 ### cargo-deny

 Informational advisories are considered as warnings by default, and non-informational advisories are treated as errors.
-Users can pass `--deny/--allow/--warn` flags to change the behavior on specific advisory types..
+Users can pass `--deny/--allow/--warn` flags to change the behavior on specific advisory types.

 Note: notice advisories appear as `warning[notice]` (and not as a "note" output type that also exists in `cargo-deny`).